2019, Deputy Chair, Ways & Means Committee

 1999, Deputy Chair, General Services Committee

-Legislator Richard Gerentine is a veteran member of the Ulster County Legislature as he begins his twenty-third year as an Ulster County Legislator.
-After twelve terms, and as a former Legislative Chairman, Richard is a strong authority on all matters County.
+Legislator Richard Gerentine is a veteran member of the Ulster County Legislature, serving since 1992.
+A former Legislative Chairman, Richard is a strong authority on all matters County.
 His thorough knowledge of federal, state, and municipal regulatory and policy issues coupled with his commitment to problem-solving and communication have enabled him to successfully foster relationships and build coalitions with individuals from a diverse constituency.
-As the chairman of the Ulster County Ways and Means Committee, and later as Legislature Chairman overseeing a budget over $350 million, Richard brings focus and energy to all that he undertakes.
+As Chairman of the Ulster County Ways and Means Committee, and later as Legislature Chairman overseeing a budget over $350 million, Richard brings focus and energy to all that he undertakes.